 1. Easy on the heat

 As for blow drying and straightening, we all know these are harmful to our hair, but that doesn’t mean we’re necessarily going to stop.
 It can be essential to your look, am I right?
 So instead of stopping altogether, there are things you can do that will lessen their harmful effect.
-Try turning the temperature of your hair dryer down, it will still do the job and give you healthy hair.
+Try turning the temperature of your hair dryer down, it will still do the job.
 As for straightening irons, obviously you need them to be fairly hot, so try and use a heat protection spray.
 And use a highly rated straightener like the one below!

-3. Better eating habits – 5 a day keeps the split ends away
+3. Eat healthily – 5 a day keeps the split ends away

 4. A drop of honey